OmarAsh-Dev/Movie-Reviews-Sentiment-Analysis/README.md

 # SentimentScope: A Transformer for IMDB Sentiment Analysis

-This is a project from the Udacity [Your Nanodegree Name] Nanodegree.
-I built a transformer model from scratch using PyTorch to perform sentiment analysis on the IMDB movie review dataset.
+This is a project from the Udacity Future AWS AI Scientist Nanodegree.
+I built a transformer model using PyTorch to perform sentiment analysis on the IMDB movie review dataset.

 **Final Test Accuracy: 76.61%**